dfelinto/blender-manual/manual/render/output/video.rst

    The Quicktime codec dialog is available when this codec is installed and this format is initially chosen.
    See :doc:`Quicktime Encoding </render/output_options#quicktime>`.

-   .. admonition:: Reads GIF if QuickTime is Installed
+   .. note:: Reads GIF if QuickTime is Installed
-      :class: note

       Blender can read GIF files on Windows and Mac platforms with FIXME(Link Type Unsupported: http; [[http://www.apple.com/quicktime/download QuickTime]]) installed.